Maxi-Touch/Maxi-Touch/README.md

 - 👋 Hi, I’m @Maxi-Touch
 - 👀 I’m interested in Developing new Software and We applications for Clients
-- 🌱 I’m currently learning Doftware Engineering
+- 🌱 I’m currently learning Software Engineering
 - 📫 How to reach me (08108900584)

 <!---